sollecitom/software-product-development-blog/content/posts/2023/2023-09-30-make-the-easy-change.md

 In a much less forgiving scenario, your company will thrive for quite a while before requiring changes that your implementation doesn't support.
 Imagine going on for a year or so under the same requirements.
 You build UIs, logging, monitoring, metrics, alerts, an inventory system, and more.
 All while keeping everything implicit as above.

 When your requirements will expand, the effort, risk, and cost will be obscene.
-At best
+If your company will need those changes quickly, it might be a big problem.
+The company might not even survive.

 ## YAGNI done right

-TODO
+What's the alternative then?
+It's YAGNI, but done right.

+You model enough, without imagining future requirements that you ain't going to need.

+But isn't this what we did above, leading to catastrophe and all?